Professional Staff Recruitment

 - Work collaboratively with other University departments to provide residents with opportunities to enhance academic excellence, explore the spiritual component of their individual development, and cultivate a passion for learning both inside and outside of the classroom.

-- Collaborate with a Faculty Director(s) to successfully implement six to seven summer orientation sessions to introduce new students to their respective RLC and Santa Clara community standards.
+- Collaborate with a Faculty Director(s) to successfully implement 6-7 summer orientation sessions to introduce new students to their respective RLC and Santa Clara community standards.

-- Maintain a positive presence within the RLC by being visible and accessible to residents, role modeling responsible behavior, personal integrity, and commitment to the Jesuit philosophy of education of the whole person.
+- Maintain a positive presence within the RLC by being visible and accessible to residents, role modeling responsible behavior, personal integrity, and commitment to Jesuit education philosophy, specifically education of the whole person.

 - Serve as an advisor and resource for individual residents through personal consultation and conflict resolution.

-- Advise resident student leaders including, but not limited to, RLC Community Council and RLC Representatives.
+- Advise resident student leaders including, but not limited to, RLC Leadership Council and RLC Representatives.

-- Educate residents about University emergency protocol and procedures.
+- Educate staff and residents about University emergency protocol and procedures.

 STAFF SUPERVISION AND DEVELOPMENT

-- Supervise, train, and evaluate all RLC student staff members (1-2 Assistant Resident Directors, 6-12 Community Facilitators, Head Desk Assistant, 5-10 Desk Assistants).
+- Supervise, train, and evaluate all RLC student staff members (1-2 Assistant Resident Directors, 6-12 Community Facilitators, 5-10 Desk Assistants).

 - Foster staff unity and teamwork through trainings, meetings, and staff events.
 Motivate student staff and empower them to promote student growth and development.